crispinalan/talkcalendar/README.md

 Other depreciations include "gtk_application_set_app_menu()" as discussed [here](https://wiki.gnome.org/HowDoI/ApplicationMenu).
 The function "gtk_button_set_image()" has gone.
 In the context of menu development it can be replaced with "gtk_menu_button_set_icon_name()".

 The Gtk4 Talk Calendar version uses a new bespoke flat-file csv database with memory dynamically allocated for up to 5000 records.
-If running Talk Calendar from the terminal the database called "events.csv" is located in the current working directory.
+The database called "events.csv" should be located in the current working directory.

 ## Versioning